luminosityleds/server/mongodb/Schema/README.md

     <dd>A password for the account credentials.
 Needed for login authentication purposes.</dd>
 <br>
 <dt><b>devices : Array</b></dt>
     <dd>An array of devices registered to an account.
-Stores unique device object IDs to reference from the mongo collection of devices.</dd>
+Stores unique device object IDs to reference from the mongo collection of devices.
+A user </dd>
 <br>
-* id, username, and password are required fields while the array devices may be empty.
+* id, username, password, and devices are required fields.
+The <i>devices</i> array may be empty.

 <br>
 <hr>